solosage1/anyprice-oracle/EIP.md

 Solo Labs can highlight the following unique selling points of ERC-76xx in public communications, keeping in mind the collaborative nature of standards development and Optimism's ongoing work on initiatives like their Bridge Neutrality and Standardised Proofs roadmap:
 * 🚀 **Oracle-Specific Standard for Real-Time Data:** ERC-76xx is a pioneering oracle-specific Ethereum standard that formalizes the inclusion of time-to-freshness directly into the payload.
-* 🔗 **Built for Rollup Interoperability (Canonical First on OP-Stack):** For Version 1.0 on OP-Stack chains, ERC-76xx mandates the use of the canonical Bedrock messenger, ensuring maximum security and alignment with the Superchain vision.
-Its design also supports other transports for non-OP chains or future extensions.
+* 🔗 **Built for Rollup Interoperability (Canonical Default on OP-Stack):** For OP-Stack chains, ERC-76xx's primary profile recommends the canonical Bedrock messenger, ensuring maximum security and alignment with the Superchain vision.
+Its design also supports other transports for non-OP chains or future extensions/profiles.
-* 🛡️ **Trust-Minimized by Design (for OP-Stack v1.0):** By leveraging the canonical CXM on OP-Stack chains for its v1.0, ERC-76xx inherits Ethereum-level security without introducing new trust assumptions for this primary use case.
-Future extensions for other contexts might explore a broader range of trust assumptions, but these would be separate, opt-in profiles.
+* 🛡️ **Trust-Minimized Default Profile (OP-Stack):** By defaulting to the canonical CXM on OP-Stack chains, ERC-76xx's primary profile inherits Ethereum-level security without introducing new trust assumptions for this primary use case.
+Future extensions or alternative profiles for other contexts might explore a broader range of trust assumptions, but these would be separate, opt-in profiles.
 * 🤝 **Unified Interface:** ERC-76xx unifies concepts from multiple prior EIPs (oracle queries, cross-chain calls, off-chain reads) into a single interface.
 Developers integrate once and gain access to data feeds that work across Ethereum, L2s, and sidechains, with no custom adapters per chain for the core data format.
 * ⚙️ **Governable and Upgradeable (within Canonical Constraints for OP-Stack v1.0):** The standard anticipates the need for governance hooks.
 For OP-Stack v1.0, this operates within the security and governance framework of the canonical messenger and the Superchain (e.g., respecting Security Council pauses).
-Future extensions might define more elaborate governance for alternative transport mechanisms.
+Future extensions or alternative profiles might define more elaborate governance for alternative transport mechanisms.
 * 📊 **Gas and Bandwidth Optimized:** By standardizing the data format and transport (via canonical messengers for OP-Stack v1.0), ERC-76xx enables batching and efficient use of calldata.
 Preliminary benchmarks show that cross-chain data updates can be delivered with minimal overhead beyond the raw data size (see Appendix), making it cost-effective even